koenverburg/cardinal/readme.md

 ### Other projects of mine:

-- [Dotfiles](https://github.com/koenverburg/dotfiles) - My dotfiles for Windows and MacOs
+- [Dotfiles](https://github.com/koenverburg/dotfiles) - My dotfiles for Windows and MacOS

 ---